markdom/specification/1.0/markdom.md

 #### Events {#api-handler-events}

-The Handler API defines several events and the order in which the must occur to successfully describe a [*Markdom document*].
+The Handler API defines several events and the order in which these must occur to successfully describe a [*Markdom document*].

 To help different handler implementations to process the described [*Markdom document*] easily, some of the events carry redundant information:
  * Every event concerning a [*Markdom node*] of a polymorph kind (i.e. [*Markdom blocks*] and [*Markdom contents*]) is reported twice.
 Once in a general form and once in a specific form with the specific parameters.
 This allows to execute general or specific behavior when necessary.